Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 The list of some of the (unordered) messages and their use is as mentioned below.

-To get a list of all the subscribable topics: The external device must send a 'PubSubToGo' message with the 'list_avail_topics' field.
+To get a list of all the subscribable topics: The external device needs to send an IoxToGo message with the pub_sub.list_avail_topics field set.
-    The GO device will respond with a 'topic_info_list' message.
+    The GO device responds with an IoxFromGo message with the pub_sub.topic_info_list field.

-To subscribe to a topic: The external device must send a 'PubSubToGo' message with the 'sub' field.
+To subscribe to a topic: The external device needs to send an IoxToGo message with the pub_sub.sub field set.
-    The Go Responds with a 'PubSubFromGo' message with the 'sub_ack' field containing a SUB_ACK_RESULT_SUCCESS.
+    The Go device responds with an IoxFromGo message with the pub_sub.sub_ack.result field containing 'SUB_ACK_RESULT_SUCCESS'.

-To get a list of subscribed topics: The external device must send a 'PubSubToGo' message with a 'list_subs' field.
+To get a list of subscribed topics: The external device needs to send a IoxToGo message with the pub_sub.msg.list_subs field set.
-    The GO device will respond with a 'PubSubFromGo' message with the 'topic_list' field.
+    The GO device responds with an IoxFromGo message with the pub_sub.topic_list field set.

 How the external device gets published information for subscribed topics:
-    When there is an update to a subscribed topic, the GO device will send the update in a 'PubSubFromGo' message with the 'pub' field.
+    When there is an update to a subscribed topic, the GO device sends the update in an IoxFromGo message with the pub_sub.pub field set.

-To remove a topic from the subscription: The external device  must send a 'PubSubToGo' message with the 'unsub' field.
+To remove a topic from the subscription: The external device needs to send a IoxToGo message with the pub_sub.msg.unsub field set.
-    The GO device will respond with a 'PubSubFromGo' message with the 'sub_ack' field containing a 'SUB_ACK_RESULT_SUCCESS'.
+    The Go device responds with an IoxFromGo message with the pub_sub.sub_ack.result field containing a 'SUB_ACK_RESULT_SUCCESS'.

-To clear the entire subscription list: The external device  must send a 'PubSubToGo' message with the 'clear_subs' field.
+To clear the entire subscription list: The external device needs to send a IoxToGo message with the pub_sub.msg.clear_subs field set.
-    The GO device will respond with a 'PubSubFromGo' message with the 'clear_subs_ack' field containing a 'CLEAR_SUBS_ACK_RESULT_SUCCESS'.
+    The Go device responds with an IoxFromGo message with the pub_sub.clear_subs_ack.result field containing a 'CLEAR_SUBS_ACK_RESULT_SUCCESS'.

-Note: The a 'PubSubFromGo' message with the 'sub_ack' or the 'clear_subs_ack' field can contain the source of error when a request cannot be performed successfully.
+Note: The an IoxFromGo message with the pub_sub.sub_ack.result field or the pub_sub.clear_subs_ack.result field can contain the source of error when the request cannot be performed successfully.

-Note: The subscription is cleared if the GO or the IOX lost power or if the IOX is disconnected from the GO device.
+Note: The subscription is cleared if the GO or the IOX has lost power or if the IOX is disconnected from the GO device.

 Note, If the master switch is not enabled:
     - An IOX will not able to subscribe any topic.